slackapi/node-slack-sdk/docs/_packages/oauth.md

 ### Storing installations in a database

-Although this package comes with a built in `memoryInstallationStore`, it isn't recommended for production use.
-Instead, `InstallProvider` has an interface for supplying your own `installationStore` which is used to save and retrieve install information (like tokens).
+Although this package uses a default `MemoryInstallationStore`, it isn't recommended for production use since the access tokens it stores would be lost when the process terminates or restarts.
+Instead, `InstallProvider` has an option for supplying your own installation store, which is used to save and retrieve install information (like tokens) to your own database.

+An installation store is an object that provides two methods: `storeInstallation` and `fetchInstallation`.
+In the following example, the `installationStore` option is used and the object is defined in line.
+The required methods are implemented by calling an example database library with simple get and set operations.

 ```javascript
 const installer = new InstallProvider({